tiby312/broccoli-project/report/src/ch4-aabb-data-layout.md

 The user can easily try all three data layouts.

 The default layout is almost always the fastest.
-There are a few corner cases where if T is very small, and the bots are very dense, direct is faster, but it is marginal.
+There are a few corner cases where if T is very small, and the aabbs are very dense, direct is faster, but it is marginal.

 The default layout is good because during broccoli construction and querying we make heavy use of aabb's, but don't actually need T all that much.
 We only need T when we actually detect a collision, which doesnt happen that often.
 Most of the time we are just ruling out possible colliding pairs by checking their aabbs.